Is Tübingen the model German city during the pandemic? | DW | 22.03.2021

 Tübingen was one of the first cities in Germany to introduce systematic tests in retirement and care homes, back in April last year.
 It was also to the fore in granting senior citizens free FFP2 masks, while the shops in the city center were also reserved for them in the mornings.

 Federle's purpose has taught her to overcome bureaucratic obstacles.
-She spent her own money on a test and came up with the idea for the pilot project when the 7-day in Tübingin was under 35.
+She spent her own money on a test and came up with the idea for the pilot project when the 7-day incidence in Tübingen was under 35 cases per 100,000 people.
 A local businessman put up the initial investment to help finance the plan.

-"We can't deal with a crisis in Germany with our laws and regulations, we have no pragmatists in a crisis," says the doctor, "and a project like this one in Tübingen wins people over.
-And even if it doesn't come off, at least you can say you tried.
+"We can't deal with a crisis in Germany with our laws and regulations," Federle said.
+"We have no pragmatists in a crisis, and a project like this one in Tübingen wins people over.
+And, even if it doesn't come off, at least you can say you tried.
 That's always better than doing nothing."

 The University of Tübingen is part of the project and Lisa Federle also wants to find out whether theaters or cinemas really do contribute to the pandemic or are, in fact, harmless.
 Federle says a never-ending lockdown is not an option, that people have to be given a prospect of the restrictions being lifted: "Otherwise, we will pay the price in long-term psychological damage that we can't even imagine right now."